-Measuring ROI is always somewhat tricky, but it becomes even more difficult when trying to determine the return associated with recruitment tools.
-These solutions might seem like they’re streamlining things on the surface, but you may still be questioning how to quantify its effectiveness — and rightfully so.
-Some tools are iterative and others are transformative.
+Measuring ROI is always difficult.
+It is even more difficult when determining the ROI on recruitment software tools.
+On the surface, these solutions look to streamline things, but you may be asking how to measure their efficiency.
+Some tools are iterative in nature, while others are transformative.

-But, more than anything, the true ROI of AI recruitment tools is the flexibility they provide.
+The true ROI of AI recruitment tools, however, is the flexibility they provide.

-Beyond flexibility, a number of other benefits stem from new recruitment technology — some can be quantified, but others are harder to measure.
-Be patient, but monitor these following items as you create your ultimate recruitment ROI formula:
+Aside from flexibility, modern recruitment technology offers a number of other benefits, some quantifiable and others not.
+Be patient, but keep the following items in mind as you develop your ultimate recruitment ROI formula:

 1. Quality of Candidates

-Of all the metrics associated with the ROI of recruitment tools, quality of candidates tops the list.
-Quality can be subjective, of course.
-It can depend on the role and company, but you’re generally looking for people who have practical skills, industry knowledge, and a strong work ethic that would excel in this specific role.
+The quality of candidates is the most important metric associated with the ROI of recruitment tools.
+Of course, quality can be subjective.
+Depending on the role and the needs of the company, you’re looking for people with practical skills, industry knowledge, and a strong work ethic who would excel in this specific role.

 2. Improved Diversity

-There have been some instances of AI recruiting bias.
-Just last year, Amazon had to scrap its AI recruiting tool because it showed favoritism toward men.
-In large part, AI can stop confirmation and other unconscious biases in recruiting.
+There are numerous reports of AI recruiting bias.
+Amazon had to scrap its AI recruiting tool because it was biased toward men.
+AI can, for the most part, eliminate confirmation and other unconscious biases in recruiting.

-AI has the ability to see through instances of bias where hiring managers might ask different questions to different candidates to confirm their beliefs on who should get the job.
-Whether AI removes bias and promotes diversity is often contingent upon how the system is trained and how often you’re monitoring its results (your vendor should be doing this consistently).
+AI can detect instances of bias, such as when hiring managers ask different questions to different candidates to confirm their beliefs about who should get the job.
+Whether AI removes bias and promotes diversity is frequently dependent on how the system is trained and how frequently its results are monitored (your vendor should be doing this consistently).

 3. Data-Driven Decisions

-Intuition has long been considered an essential skill in recruiting.
-It still is.
-Strong feelings about candidates can certainly pay off, but there’s a certain amount of luck in that equation.
-With AI, however, decisions are driven purely by data and not intuition alone, giving humans a lot more to take into account before their decision is made.
+In recruiting, intuition is long regarded as a necessary skill.
+It is still the case.
+Strong feelings about candidates can certainly pay off, but there is some luck involved in the equation.
+However, with AI, decisions are driven purely by data rather than intuition, giving humans a lot more to consider before making a decision.

-Analytics can help track, measure, and evaluate candidate data and hiring decisions.
-AI can also alert you to any potential barriers within the recruitment process, which can then be removed before they become serious problems.
+Analytics assists in tracking, measurement, and evaluation of candidate data and hiring decisions.
+AI also detects potential barriers in the recruitment process.
+However, this can then be removed before they become major issues.